Ellis2781/BSD-seL4/README.md

 # Building

 To build this project, you must have google's repo installed.
 To build any sel4 based projects you must make sure your machine has the requried dependencies.
-Please refer to https://docs.sel4.systems/projects/buildsystem/host-dependencies.html
+Please refer to https://docs.sel4.systems/projects/buildsystem/host-dependencies.html.
+See the Python and Base Build Dependencies sections.

 Now, create a new directory and run repo init to download the required dependencies for this project.
 Remember, don't worry if repo asks who you are.